Privacy Policy

 Who we are

-We are Lumus Imaging.
-We operate diagnostic imaging and nuclear medicine facilities in Australia.
+We are Lumus Imaging (being Lumus Imaging Holdings Pty Ltd and its related bodies corporate).
+We operate diagnostic imaging and nuclear medicine facilities in Australia under the brands Lumus Imaging, In Focus Radiology and Western Radiology.
 These include facilities inside hospitals, facilities co-located within medical centres, or standalone imaging facilities located in cities and towns across the country.

 We operate as a service provider to employed and independent specialist medical practitioners (radiologists and nuclear medicine physicians) who conduct their practices at our facilities.
-We provide those specialists with all the services and support people (such as radiographers, sonographers and administrative staff) they need to provide you and your referring medical or health practitioner with diagnostic imaging and nuclear medicine services.
+We provide those specialists with services and support people (such as radiographers, sonographers and administrative staff) to provide you and your referring medical or health practitioner with diagnostic imaging and nuclear medicine services.

-In operating our facilities, we collect, use and disclose personal information so that you can receive the best medical care.
+In operating our facilities, we collect, use and disclose personal information to help us to provide you with medical care.
 We know that your privacy is important, so we take the privacy of your personal information very seriously.

-This Privacy Policy sets out how we comply with our obligations under the Australian Privacy Principles (”APPs”) prescribed by the Privacy Act 1988 (Cth) (“the Privacy Act”) and other relevant State and Territory legislation in managing your personal information.
+This Privacy Policy sets out how we comply with our obligations under the Australian Privacy Principles (APPs) prescribed by the Privacy Act 1988 (Cth) (Privacy Act) and other relevant State and Territory legislation in managing your personal information.

 What personal information do we collect and hold?